coala/documentation/Users/Glob_Patterns.rst

 ~~~~~~~~~~

     Matches any character not in seq.
 Cannot be empty.
 Any special
-    character looses its special meaning in a set.
+    character loses its special meaning in a set.

 ::